Nesvilab/MSFragger/tutorial_convert.md

 1. Browse for the raw files you want to convert, then
 2. add them to the input list.
 3. Select an output directory (where you want to mzML files to be generated).
-4. Set the output file format to 'mzML', and check the boxes for 'Write index', 'TPP compatibility', and 'Use zlib compression'.
+4. Set the output file format to 'mzML', and check the boxes for 'Write index', 'TPP compatibility', and 'Use zlib compression'. **Note:** Do not select 'zlib compression' for use with Proteome Discoverer, which currently does not support this compression function.
 5. Select any additional filters you want to apply to the conversion.
 We recommend using the default filters (shown here.
 The "peakPicking" must be the first filter.).
 6. Press 'Start' to begin converting your files.